skyrim-multiplayer/skymp/docs/release/dev/sp-array-returns.md

-## Add support for arrays return in TS function of papyrus methods
+## Add support for arrays return in TS implementation of Papyrus methods

-Now we can get actual arrays return istead of Exception, when when using TS function for papyrus methods.
+Now we can get actual arrays return istead of Exception, when using TS function as implementation for Papyrus methods.

 ```typescript
 Utility.createStringArray(3, "teststring");